-In the operational environment the Constabulary utilises the National Decision Model (developed by the ACPO Ethics Portfolio and National Risk Coordination Group) supported by the THRIVE (threat, harm, risk, investigative opportunity, vulnerability and engagement) principles when determining actions.
+In the operational environment the Constabulary utilises the National Decision Model (developed by the NPCC Ethics Portfolio and National Risk Coordination Group) supported by the THRIVE (threat, harm, risk, investigative opportunity, vulnerability and engagement) principles when determining actions.
 This is a risk assessment framework and decision making process which is used by all police forces across the country.
 It provides a logical, evidence based approach to making policing decisions and is used by all police officers in their daily work.
+Further guidance and support to operational decision making is provided through operational policies and standard operating procedures.